 If you don’t pay on time, the state of Delaware is going to impose a $200 late penalty plus 1.5% monthly interest on your company.
 In addition, the company is going to be put in a ceased good standing status.
 Since you likely don’t want to pay any more fees than you have to, it’s a good idea to take care of the filing sooner rather than later.

 You might be thinking that because we are talking about a tax that the filing process is difficult, cumbersome and will require a lot of your valuable time.
-Not the case.
-To make filing as easy as possible, Harvard Business Services, INc. has created a simple and efficient online payment system.
+Not the case!
+To make filing as easy as possible, Harvard Business Services, Inc. has created a simple and efficient Delaware Franchise Tax online payment system.

-In a few minutes you should check your inbox for a receipt.
-If the receipt hasn’t arrived yet, you might want to check your spam folder too, just in case.
+In a few minutes you should receive your receipt to your email inbox.
+If the receipt doesn’t arrive promptly, you might want to check your spam folder too, just in case.